CodySimmons/top_etchasketch/README.md

 dynamically inserting cells based on input by the user.

 Cells will change color as the user hovers their mouse over each cell.
-Currently allows for cells to change to either black or rainbow (name it Razer mode)
+Allows for cells to change random colors, black, or fade to black.

 What I learned: